metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Cardinals are now running the ball more with Murray and Conner.

 Smart zone-rush by the Seahawks to force a Cardinal punt.

+The Seahawks cannot handle these blitzes from the Cardinals.